-Once the reasoning has been set out, you need to employ suitable language in your writing.
+Once the reasoning has been set out, you need to use suitable language in your writing.

 In general, you should observe several simple rules of style:

-Give preference to active rather than passive forms of expression (e.g. “I finished the document” rather than “The document was finished by me”);
+Give preference to active rather than passive forms of expression, e.g., "I approved the document" rather than "The document was approved by me"

 ✗ Insofar as the document was not sent within the given time limits, the HR Department cannot take your form into account, as that would not be fair to the other employees.